New home ownership and signing up for a new mortgage often leads Australians to start engaging more with their superannuation.

 That’s one of the findings of new research by the University of Sydney Business School in association with the University of New South Wales, the University of Technology, Sydney, Colonial First State and the ARC Centre for Excellence in Population Ageing Research.

-They found that people who took out a new home loan changed their super contribution behaviour both before and afterwards, compared with those who did not take out a mortgage.
+They found that people who took out a new home loan or looked for home ownership changed their super contribution behaviour both before and afterwards, compared with those who did not take out a mortgage.

 Researcher Professor Susan Thorp of the University of Sydney Business School said while owner-occupiers often work on growing their super after buying their home, those taking out a mortgage to buy an investment property tended to regard real estate as their primary financial interest.

-“The process of buying a home forces people to evaluate their financial situation, including their superannuation, and this is a very good thing,” said Professor Thorp.
+“The process of buying a home and home ownership forces people to evaluate their financial situation, including their superannuation, and this is a very good thing,” said Professor Thorp.
 “It often leads to good savings decisions and, therefore, better retirement outcomes.”

 Australians have traditionally held a ‘set and forget’ attitude towards their super.
 And while this is changing as more people come to realise they can no longer rely on the aged pension to fund their retirement to the same extent as previous generations, levels of engagement are still concerningly low.